avishek-sen-gupta/cobol-rekt/README.md

 The toolkit consists of Java components, most of which are around parsing, ingestion of, and export from Cobol sources, and Python components, which carry out the analyses.
 In addition, the support for Neo4J allows you to build custom graph analyses as per your needs.

+If you are trying out Cobol-REKT in your project, I'd love to know and feature it in the README (simply open a PR, and we can go from there)!
+I'm also welcoming contributors, and/or feature requests for your use cases.

 ## Major Dependencies

 - The toolkit uses the grammar available in the [Eclipse Che4z Cobol Support project](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol) to create the parse tree.